 Accounting records to be kept at the Office

-The accounting records shall be kept at the Office or, subject to the Companies Ordinance, at such other place as the Board may determine and shall be open to inspection by the officers of the Company.
-No Member (other than an officer of the Company) shall have any right of inspecting any accounting record or book or document of the Company except as conferred by law or as authorised by the Board.
+The accounting records shall be kept at the Office or, subject to the Companies Ordinance, at such other place as the Board may determine and shall be open to inspection by the Officers of the Company.
+No Member (other than an Officer of the Company) shall have any right of inspecting any accounting record or book or document of the Company except as conferred by law or as authorised by the Board.

 Copy of balance sheet and income and expenditure account to be sent to each person